-Must be received no later than four days after your start date.
+Must be received no later than 3 days after your start date.

-Must be received no later than two weeks after our start date.
+Must be received no later than 5 days after our start date.

 Please email content directly to email@example.com.
 Text can be pasted directly into the email body or you can use file attachments if that's easier for you.
 If you prefer using Google Drive, share invites can be sent to the same email address, though please label the document with your stage name or domain so I can identify it quickly.